ididntrealize/url-crawler/README.md

 * Replace the js selector in the variable: target
 * Replace .text() methods with .html() as needed

+Finally, you will have to edit the index.js file:
+* Change currentScrapePrefix to what your import is named.
+* Create /imports/yourScrapePrefix.json
+* Create /site-specific-targets/yourScrapePrefix.js

 <p align="right">(<a href="#top">back to top</a>)</p>